annie-yuan/Kevin-Bacon-Number-Calculator/README.md

-# Kevin-Bacon-Number-Calculator
-A Java program that can print an actor’s degrees of separation between all other actors and all of the connected components of the actors in the IMDb by manipulating BFS and DFS algorithms
+Kevin Bacon Number Calculator is a Java program that can print an actor’s degrees of separation between all other actors and all of the connected components of the actors in the IMDb by manipulating BFS and DFS algorithms